 Romance, literature, and history

 In the collective imagination, French is the language of love.
 French poetry, art, films and songs (Chansons françaises) all speak about romance or passion, longing and desire.
 It is true; the French embody romance and passion!
 Famous French artists, such as Edith Piaf, Serge Gainsbourg, Jeanne Moreau, Yves Montand, Françoise Hardy and more recent singer Carla Bruni have an impressive musical repertoire of powerful songs about love.
-CTA to our Spotify channel.
+Give them a listen on Best of France's Spotify playlists!
 Also, among the French words used in English, some come from the lexical field of love and charm, such as « femme fatale », « décolleté », « coup de foudre », « billet doux », « fiancée ».
 Moreover, the art of togetherness permeates the streets and is a healthy expression of love, and for that reason, all intimacy is considered beautiful.

 Books such as Ernest Hemmingway's A moveable feast paint a picture of Paris as a profound and romantic experience, which may explain why people worldwide fall in love with Paris.
 If you are taking a trip to Paris soon, you should stop at Saint-Germain-des-Prés and the famous Café de Flore, famous existentialist writers, such as Jean-Paul Sartre, used to frequent.